Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 When the request is received the following happens:
 - Check the identity has been previously registered, or raise an error.
 - Verify the proof, or raise an error.
-- Check the nullifier has not been used, or raise an error.
+- Check the signature, or raise an error.
 - Get all assignments from the `assignments.${identityCommitment}` data object.

 **Response**
 ~~~
 {
   success: true, error: false,
   data: ElectorAssignment // the assigned claims to vote on
 }
 ~~~